Skip to content

 Smutwood Peak

 Even with less than ideal weather the tremendous Smutwood Peak hike made it to the top of our list.
-The views after the pass of the two alpine lakes and surrounding mountains were spectacular and only got better as we climbed higher.
+The views after the pass of the two alpine lakes and surrounding mountains are spectacular and only get better as you climb higher.

 Tent Ridge Horseshoe Hike

-The Tent Ridge Horseshoe hike was different than most in the area as it didn’t require at least an hour of steady uphill hiking to get past the treeline and into the view stage of the hike.
-After a short hike in and a scramble up the views continued for hours as we traversed up and down the narrow horseshoe shaped ridge.
-The views of the reflections in Spray Lakes were particularly impressive.
+The Tent Ridge Horseshoe hike is different than most in the area as it doesn’t require at least an hour of steady uphill hiking to get past the treeline and into the view stage of the hike.
+After a short hike in and a scramble up the views continue for hours as you traverse up and down the narrow horseshoe shaped ridge.
+The views of the reflections in Spray Lakes can be particularly impressive.

 Devil’s Thumb in Lake Louise

-Larch season is a pretty big deal, let me tell you, and only lasts for about 2 weeks in the fall.
-Considering that up until a few weeks ago I didn’t even know what a larch was (it’s a tree in the tamarack family with needles that turn yellow and fall off like leaves), I guess it’s sort of weird that for 2 weeks we spent every waking hour searching out our next “great larch hike”.
+Larch season is a pretty big deal, let me tell you, and only lasts for about 2 weeks from mid-September to early October.
+A larch is a tree in the tamarack family with needles that turn yellow and fall off like leaves and we have spent the better part of two fall visits now searching out our next “great larch hike”.

-It also means that the whole area has been very busy and almost festive, teeming with eager hikers flocking out to enjoy the larches – seeing them, photographing them, touching them (the needles are surprisingly soft, like cat fur or a really old banana), smelling them (although they don’t smell like much of anything).
-Not at all the quiet, end of season wind-down feel we were expecting.
-Which hasn’t been a problem, other than a few more people on the trails (well, a lot more on some) and occasionally full parking lots at trailheads.
+It also means that the whole area gets very busy and almost festive in the fall, teeming with eager hikers flocking out to enjoy the larches – seeing them, photographing them, touching them (the needles are surprisingly soft, like cat fur or a really old banana), smelling them (although they don’t smell like much of anything).
+So, rather than a quiet, end of season wind-down feel, you can expect to see a lot more people on the trails and occasionally full parking lots at trailheads.

 We were also pleasantly excited to discover “Larch Island” on Google Maps, located, as luck would have it, right in Canmore, and only about a 15-minute walk from our door.
 Ideal!
 Except for the fact that, as far as we can tell, it contains not a single larch.
 Other than that, it’s pretty cool.
 But there are other larches in the town of Canmore so a long hike is not necessary to see them.

 Of course, one of the great advantages of doing a trip close to home is having our own vehicle, meaning freedom of movement and, even better, freedom to pack a lot more than we can fit in a 45L backpack.
-Which means, in this case, golf clubs and bikes.
-Neither of which particularly interest Laynni, although she has reluctantly to use the latter a couple times.
+Which means, occasionally, golf clubs and bikes.
+Neither of which particularly interest Laynni, although she occasionally will overcome her wariness to join me for a mountain bike journey.

 Legacy Trail